dxiai/styleguide/index.md

 [link other page](other_index.md) add some more information.

 This page is a markdown tutorial, because we need it for testing.
+It happens that sometimes a deployment runs too fast after a theme release.

 ### Markdown